2 Year Advanced Course

 Over the two years I have found many aspects of my life transformed by what I have learned.
 I have gone from seeing Pali and the suttas as impenetrable, to coming to love learning what they have to offer.
 The course had the added bonus of introducing me to a rich and diverse community of teachers and students.’

 Modules and Retreats:

-The modules, held in the beautiful setting of Sharpham House (near Totnes) , will offer an in-depth exploration of the teachings of the Buddha.
-They will include sustained blocks of teachings and discussion, and times for questions each day.
-Retreats will be held at Gaia House and will have a study practice format.
+The modules, held in the beautiful setting of Sharpham House (near Totnes), offer an in-depth exploration of the teachings of the Buddha.
+They include sustained blocks of teachings and discussion and times for questions each day.
+Retreats are held at Gaia House and have a study practice format.
 Please download the CDPP Framework 2013 document for more information about the course.

 ‘The programme has been practical, challenging and inspiring.
 The suggested readings and reflections have woven the course modules into daily life and offered sustenance in meeting the ‘good, bad and ugly’ on a moment-to-moment basis.
 The course has been enriched by the patience and generosity of the teachers, and by the dedication and tenacity of fellow students.’
 (River Wolton, 2011-12 participant)

-To apply for the course please download an application form and submit completed applications to the course administrator at ku.oc.oohaynull@ppdcmahprahs.
-Please contact ku.oc.oohaynull@ppdcmahprahs with any questions about the course or your application.
+To apply for the course please download an application form and submit completed applications to the Course Administrator at ku.oc.oohaynull@ppdcmahprahs who will also answer any questions about the course or your application.